cycle/docs/advanced/pagination.md

 ```

 ## Counting results
-The Select instance implements `Countable` interface and can be used to calculate number of records prior to the selection:
+The Select instance implements the `Countable` interface and can be used to calculate the number of records prior to the selection:

 ```php
 print_r($select->count());
 ```

 ## Paginating with relations
-Please note that pagination is happens on database end.
+Please note that pagination happens on the database end.
 This forces you to explicitly set the result set as `distinct` if relations
 like `hasMany`, `manyToMany` are joined to your query:

 ```php